 About this document

 We'd like to give you a quick introduction to the integration of DRACOON into your own software.
-Further details about our API are provided in further pages.
+Further details about our API are provided in additional articles.

 JSON REST API

 DRACOON provides an extensive JSON/REST API.
-If you are not familiar with the JavaScript Object Notation (JSON) or REST APIs, please take a closer look at these concepts before advancing here.
+If you are unfamiliar with JavaScript Object Notation (JSON) or REST APIs, please take a closer look at these concepts before advancing here.

-As our client applications (DRACOON Web App, DRACOON for Android/iOS/Windows/Mac/Outlook, etc.) also use solely DRACOON's public API, as we provide 100% of all features in these interfaces.
-That means that you are able to do anything with DRACOON that is currently implemented.
+As our client applications (DRACOON Web App, DRACOON for Android/iOS/Windows/Mac/Outlook, etc.) also use DRACOON's public API solely, we provide 100 % of all features in these interfaces.
+That means that you also can, via the API, do anything with DRACOON that is currently implemented.

 Community board